 For IV infusion: May be diluted in NS to concentrations of 0.05-1 unit/mL.

-SubQ administration: Do not use if solution is viscous or cloudy; use only if clear and colorless.
-Insulin glulisine should be administered within 15 minutes before or within 20 minutes after starting a meal.
+SubQ administration: Insulin glulisine should be administered within 15 minutes before or within 20 minutes after starting a meal.
 Cold injections should be avoided.
-SubQ administration is usually made into the thighs, arms, buttocks, or abdomen; rotate injection sites within the same region to avoid lipodystrophy.
+SubQ administration is usually made into the thighs, arms, or abdomen; rotate injection sites within the same region to avoid lipodystrophy.
 Insulin glulisine from a vial may be mixed with insulin NPH only (do not mix with other types of insulin); insulin glulisine should be drawn into syringe first.
 Apidra SoloStar prefilled pens are designed to dial doses in 1-unit increments.
 Do not mix other insulin formulations with insulin glulisine contained in a cartridge or prefilled pen.

-CSII administration: Do not use if solution is viscous or cloudy; use only if clear and colorless.
-Patients should be trained in the proper use of their external insulin pump and in intensive insulin therapy.
+CSII administration: Patients should be trained in the proper use of their external insulin pump and in intensive insulin therapy.
 Infusion sets, reservoirs, infusion set insertion sites, and the insulin in the reservoir should be changed every 48 hours; rotate infusion sites.
 Do not dilute or mix other insulin formulations with insulin glulisine that is to be used in an external insulin pump.

-IV administration: Do not use if solution is viscous or cloudy; use only if clear and colorless.
-May be administered IV with close monitoring of blood glucose and serum potassium; appropriate medical supervision is required.
+IV administration: May be administered IV with close monitoring of blood glucose and serum potassium; appropriate medical supervision is required.
 Do not administer insulin mixtures intravenously.

 IV infusions: To minimize insulin adsorption to plastic IV tubing: Although data is lacking regarding adsorption with insulin glulisine, insulin regular loss has been shown to occur by adsorption to plastic (ie, PVC, polyethylene, polyolefin, polypropylene) IV containers and tubing (Greenwood 2012; Hirsch 1977; Hirsch 1981; Rocchio 2013; Thompson 2012).
 Therefore, flush the IV tubing with a priming infusion of 20 mL from the insulin infusion, whenever a new IV tubing set is added to the insulin infusion container (SCCM [Jacobi 2012]; Thompson 2012).